serverless-guru/sls-jest/README.md

 ### Setup

-When using spies, sls-jest creates temporary files to deploy and keep track of some underlying infrastrucutre they require to function.
-Those files are not meant to be commited to your reposityry.
+When using spies, sls-jest creates temporary files to deploy and keep track of some underlying infrastructure they require to function.
+Those files are not meant to be committed to your repository.
 Consider adding `.sls-jest` to your `.gitignore` file.

 In order to keep track of the different stacks across different users/branches/environments, etc., you also need to specify an environment variable named `SLS_JEST_TAG` before running `jest.